BT cuts 13,000 jobs to slash costs

 'Lean and agile'

-The company said it was responding to changes in the telecoms market, including "increasing competitive intensity from established companies and new entrants".
+BT said it was responding to changes in the telecoms market, including "increasing competitive intensity from established companies and new entrants".

 "It is critical that BT transforms its operating model to build a lean and agile organisation that delivers sustained improvement in customer experience and productivity," it said.